danielberkompas/mithril/docs/anti-patterns.md

 end
 ```

-Instead, define a public function on `DomainB` to get related data
+Instead, you should define a public function on `DomainB` to get related
-for your schema.
+data for your schema.

 ```elixir
 DomainB.list_other_schemas(my_schema_id)